-- VolP Configuration / Profile Download
+- ◆ VoIP Configuration / Profile Download

 - Personal Provider Data

-- General data for your service provider
+- ♦ General Data of your Service Provider

-- Network data for your service provider
+- ◆ Network Data of your Service Provider

 For detailed information on the areas, see the online Help for this web page.
-Open the online Help by clicking on the ? question mark (at the top right of the web page).
+Open the online Help by clicking on the question mark (at the top right of the web page).